pkaterski/Parallel-Toast/README.md

 # Parralel Toast

+TODO add logo

 ## Overview

-This project is a Haskell application designed for concurrent processing of numerical operations on data streams that are read from files.
+This project is a fun little Haskell application designed for concurrent processing of numerical operations on data streams that are read from files.
 It uses configuration files to define jobs and supports multi-threaded execution.

 ## Features